Wesley-waka/Bot-Battlr-Code-Challenge/README.md

--If you wish a robot to be in your army just click on it and it will display at your army which is a blue ribbon to display all robots in your army will pop up at the top of the screen with your Robot
+-If you wish a robot to be in your army just click on it and it will display at your army which is a blue ribbon to display all robots in your army will pop up at the top of the screen with your Robot -Kindly do not list a robots more than twice other wise it will display an error in console "The following Bot exist"

 # INFORMATION